ASP.NET Core []⚓︎

 In VSCode:

-dotnet add package Microsoft.VisualStudio.Web.CodeGeneration.Design
+dotnet add package Microsoft.VisualStudio.Web.CodeGeneration.Design,- then

-dotnet tool install --global dotnet-aspnet-codegenerator
+dotnet tool install --global dotnet-aspnet-codegenerator - then

 dotnet aspnet-codegenerator razorpage --model MODELNAME --dataContext DBCONTEXTNAME --relativeFolderPath Pages/MODELNAMEs --referenceScriptLibraries